Alaa Mashzoub

-Alaa Mashzoub (July 24, 1968 – February 2, 2019) was an Iraqi journalist, novelist, writer and historian.
+Alaa Mashzoub (Arabic:علاء مشذوب; July 24, 1968 – February 2, 2019) was an Iraqi journalist, novelist, writer and historian.
 Many of Mashzoub's novels and writings focused on the history of Iraq, the city of Karbala, and the history of the Jews in Iraq.
 He was a frequent critic of sectarianism and the militias which hold sway in much of Iraq.

 Life

 Mashzoub was born in 1968.
 He graduated from the University of Baghdad in 1993.
 He received a Master of Fine Arts in 2009 and a doctorate in fine arts in 2014, both from the University of Baghdad.
 He wrote for several newspapers and won the Katara Prize for Arabic Fiction.